Efficient Reasoning with Hidden Thinking: Experimental Results

 \subsection{Main Results}

-We first provide the main results for Heima Encoder in Table~\ref{tab:results_main}.
-We compare our method to the original Llama3.1-11B-Vision-Instruct model and the LLaVA-CoT on 6 datasets for the evaluation of zero-shot performance.
-Heima outperforms the Llama3.1-11B-Vision-Instruct model in both accuracy and performance while utilizing significantly fewer tokens, particularly on benchmarks such as MMBench, AI2D, and Hallusion.
-Compared to the baseline model LLaVA-CoT, Heima retains most of the model's performance while requiring as little as 6\% of the tokens on certain datasets.
+We first provide main results for Heima in Table~\ref{tab:results_main}.
+We compare our method with original Llama3.2-11B-Vision-Instruct and the LLaVA-CoT on 6 datasets for zero-shot evaluation.
+Heima outperforms Llama3.2-11B-Vision-Instruct model with large improvements in average accuracy, while using fewer tokens, particularly on benchmarks such as MMBench, AI2D, and Hallusion with much higher accuracy and fewer tokens.
+Compared with baseline LLaVA-CoT, Heima retains most of the model's performance while using as little as 6\% of the tokens on certain datasets.
 Notably, on MMBench, Heima achieves better accuracy than the baseline LLaVA-CoT.
-Furthermore, to evaluate the effectiveness of progressive encoding, we include accuracy results using one-shot encoding to encode all CoT stages through the whole training (i.e., non-progressive encoding).
-The results indicate that the non-progressive Heima Encoder performs worse, confirming the advantage and effectiveness of the progressive encoding approach.
-Additionally, the accuracy results without the recovering stage highlight its necessity, as they demonstrate a noticeable decline in performance compared to that with the recovering stage after completing the encoding of all CoT stages.
+Furthermore, to demonstrate the effectiveness of progressive distillation, we show the accuracy results using one-shot distillation to distill all CoT stages in one shot.
+Results achieved with non-progressive distillation indicate worse performance, confirming the effectiveness of the progressive distillation in our framework.
+Additionally, the accuracy results without the recovering stage highlight its necessity, as they demonstrate a noticeable decline in performance compared to that with the recovering stage after completing the distillation of all CoT stages.
+We further present detailed accuracy results for various reasoning tasks of MMStar in Table~\ref{tab:results_mmstar} of Appendix~\ref{sec:supp_additional_results}.
+Heima outperforms Llama3.2-11B on both instance reasoning (IR) and logical reasoning (LR) tasks while using less than 10\% of tokens, and it preserves the majority of its reasoning capabilities for mathematical problems through progressive distillation.

-To further investigate the model's performance across different types of reasoning problems, we present detailed accuracy results for various classifications of reasoning tasks in MathVista and MMStar, as shown in Table~\ref{tab:results_mathvista} and Table~\ref{tab:results_mmstar}, respectively.
-In MathVista, the model retains most of its accuracy across geometry reasoning (GR), algebraic reasoning (AR), geometry problem solving (GPS), and math word problems (MWP), demonstrating that both progressive encoding and recovering enhance the preservation of reasoning capabilities for mathematical problems.
-Meanwhile, in MMStar, Heima outperforms Llama3.2-11B on both instance reasoning (IR) and logical reasoning (LR) tasks while using less than 10\% of the tokens, and it preserves the majority of its reasoning capabilities for mathematical problems through progressive encoding.
+Meanwhile, we provide additional results with LLaVA-Next-Vicuna-7B in Table~\ref{tab:results_llava} to verify the generalization of our framework.
+Our method achieves better performance than non-CoT model (i.e., the original LLaVA-Next-Vicuna-7B).
+Compared with the LoRA fine-tuned CoT model, our method achieves comparable accuracy with significantly fewer generated tokens (as little as 6\%).
+The consistent performance on different models architectures demonstrates the effectiveness, efficiency, and generalization of our method.